tytydraco/yessleep/out/It_turns_out_that_some_men_are_creepy.md

 “Because of the *implication*.”

-I smiled and ran my fingers through Glenn’s hair.
+I smiled and ran my fingers through Bert's hair.
 “So… what, exactly, are you implying?”

 He looked away from me, up at the star-speckled sky, and smiled wider.
 “The implication that things might go wrong for you if you tell anyone my little secret.”